-Volume visualization inherently consumes a huge amount of computing resources due to the large data size.
-Although there have been significant advances in volume rendering techniques and graphics hardware, real-time rendering of large volume data-set, for example, a data-set with 512x512x512 voxels, is still infeasible in current general purpose desktop PCs.
-The size of the data also poses technical challenge in remote visualization, where a viewer can interactively visualize a volume data-set stored in a remote server.
+Volume \mathbf{rs}^{a} visualization inherently consumes a huge amount of computing resources due to the large data size.
+Although there have been significant advances in volume rendering techniques and graphics hardware, realtime rendering of large volume data-sets, for example, a data-set with $512 \times 512 \times 512$ voxels, is still infeasible in current general purpose desktop PCs.
+The size of the data also poses a technical challenge in remote visualization, where a viewer can interactively visualize a volume data-set stored in a remote server.
 In the context of remote visualization, there are two strategies of rendering, render local and render remote [4].
 Under the first strategy, the whole volume is sent to the client for rendering.
-This strategy requires very high bandwidth and resources at client, thus may not be available in many applications.
+This strategy requires very high bandwidth and resources at client-level, thus may not be available in many applications.
 Alternatively, the volume can be rendered at the server and only the rendered result is sent to the client (render remote).
-Although relatively lower bandwidth is required, the inevitable network latency will degrade the overall performance.
+Although a relatively lower bandwidth is required, the inevitable network latency will degrade the overall performance.

 An approach to sidestep the hurdle caused by the data size is to consider region-of-interests (ROI) or focus plus context visualization.
-Despite the large data size, interesting features are typically localized and appeared in a small ROI.
+Despite the large data size, interesting features are typically localized and appear in a small ROI.
 Thus, it is acceptable to display objects in the ROI in full resolution, and omit details for objects outside the ROI.
-This leads to a reduction in information and thus, potentially, lowers down the computation and communication requirements.
-Several research works have studied on this multi-levels ROI rendering.
-Levoy et al. [9] gave a real-time volume rendering system that rendered volumes in two different levels of resolution.
+This leads to a reduction in information and thus, potentially, lowers the computation and communication requirements.
+Several research works have studied this multi-levels ROI rendering.
+Levoy et al. [9] gave a realtime volume rendering system that rendered volumes in two different levels of resolution.
 These two rendered images were then blended to obtain the final rendered image.
-Piccand et al. [11] described a method to perform X-ray projection in the wavelet domain, such that the ROI was projected in full resolution, while other voxels were projected in reduced resolution.
-Along a viewing ray that entered the ROI, voxels lying before or after the ROI were omitted in the projection.
-The main technique employed by Piccand et al. was wavelet splatting [8], which precomputed a 2D projected footprint for each sub-band.